atanasster/dx-react-grid-grommet/README.md

-# react grommet v2 theme for developer express dx-grid react
+# react grommet v2 theme for DevExpress dx-react-grid

-Visit the [Developer Express](https://devexpress.github.io/devextreme-reactive/react/grid/) website for more information and examplest.
+Visit the [Developer Express](https://devexpress.github.io/devextreme-reactive/react/grid/) website for more information and examples.

 ### Install